ehmorris/lunar-lander/README.md

 # About

-A plain JavaScript, HTML, and CSS game with no dependancies.
+A plain JavaScript, HTML, and CSS game with no dependencies.

 Code and design: Edwin Morris